calr0x/OT-DockSucker/README.md

 You need to create a new server using __Ubuntu 18.04__, this will not work on Ubuntu 20.04.

+__Before proceeding, you must complete the OT-Settings repository instructions first__

 ```
 cd
 ```